Find Affordable College Courses

 Huntsville, TX

-Sam Houston State University landed the #12 spot in the 2023 rankings for the most popular bachelor’s degree communication and media studies programs.
-Located in the town of Huntsville, SHSU is a public college with a fairly large student population.
+Sam Houston State University came in at #12 in this year’s edition of the Most Popular Communication & Media Studies Bachelor’s Degree Schools in the Southwest Region ranking.
+Located in the town of Huntsville, SHSU is a public school with a very large student population.

 About 63% of the students majoring in communications at the school are women while 37% are male.